flame-engine/flame/doc/other-inputs.md

 }
 ```

-So in this example we create the classes `MyGame` and `Player`. `MyGame` creates a joystick which is
+So in this example, we create the classes `MyGame` and `Player`. `MyGame` creates a joystick which is
 passed to the `Player` when it is created.
 In the `Player` class we act upon the current state of
 the joystick.